Gotzias/researchgate_codes-/README.md

 # researchgate_codes-
-this is about small codes i wrote, that answer questions posted by researchers in the research gate (rg).
+This is about small codes i wrote, that answer questions posted by researchers in the research gate (rg).

 These are usually bash and gnuplot scripts.